 - make innovation and execution everyone’s job in order to encourage employees to feel ownership for driving change

-- empower a deep and diverse team, including efforts to engage individuals who don’t traditionally participate but who offer the diverse skills and perspectives necessary
+- empower a deep and diverse team, including efforts to engage individuals who don’t traditionally participate but who offer the diverse skills and perspectives necessary for transformation

 - make it personal and communicate clear and compelling aspirations that connect to employee interests and motivations